Silver standard: United States

-The combination that produced economic stability was the restriction of the supply of new notes, a government monopoly on the issuance of notes directly and indirectly, a central bank, and a single unit of value.
-As notes devalued, or silver ceased to circulate as a store of value, or there was a depression, governments demanding specie as payment drained the circulating medium out of the economy.
-At the same time, there was a dramatically expanded need for credit, and large banks were being chartered in various states, including those in Japan by 1872.
-The need for stability in monetary affairs would produce a rapid acceptance of the gold standard in the period that followed.

 The Coinage Act of 1873, enacted by the United States Congress in 1873, embraced the gold standard and de-monetised silver.
 Western mining interests and others who wanted silver in circulation labeled this measure the "Crime of '73".
 For about five years, gold was the only metallic standard in the United States until passage of the Bland–Allison Act on February 28, 1878, requiring the US Treasury to purchase domestic silver bullion to be minted into legal tender coins co-existent with gold coins.
 Silver Certificate Series 1878 was issued to join the gold certificates already in circulation.

 By acts of Congress in 1933, including the Gold Reserve Act and the Silver Purchase Act of 1934, the domestic economy was taken off the gold standard and placed on the silver standard for the first time.
 The Treasury Department was re-empowered to issue paper currency redeemable in silver dollars and bullion, thereby divorcing the domestic economy from bimetallism and leaving it on the silver standard, although international settlements were still in gold.